johnmcfarlane/papers/c++/error-handling.md

 are outside the scope of this document.
 The former is left to the compiler to enforce.
-The latter can only be dealt with by developers.
+The latter is identified through unit testing and by scrutinising the code.
 All things being equal, good APIs favours the former and avoid the latter.

 #### Test User Contract